javascript-tutorial/en.javascript.info/6-data-storage/01-cookie/article.md

 Cookies are small strings of data that are stored directly in the browser.
 They are a part of HTTP protocol, defined by [RFC 6265](https://tools.ietf.org/html/rfc6265) specification.

-Most of the time, cookies are set by a web server.
-Then they are automatically added to every request to the same domain.
+Cookies are usually set by a web-server using response `Set-Cookie` HTTP-header.
+Then the browser automatically adds them to (almost) every request to the same domain using `Cookie` HTTP-header.

 One of the most widespread use cases is authentication:

-1. Upon sign in, the server uses `Set-Cookie` HTTP-header in the response to set a cookie with "session identifier".
+1. Upon sign in, the server uses `Set-Cookie` HTTP-header in the response to set a cookie with a unique "session identifier".
 2. Next time when the request is set to the same domain, the browser sends the over the net using `Cookie` HTTP-header.
 3. So the server knows who made the request.